Identifying resonances of the Galactic bar in Gaia DR2: I. Clues from action space: Introduction

 In an axisymmetric potential $\Phi_\text{axi}$, an orbit has the fundamental frequencies

 with $i \in [R,\phi,z]$ denoting the Galactocentric cylindrical coordinates, where $\mathscr{H}_\text{axi}$ is the Hamiltonian of the axisymmetric system (see, e.g., \citealt[\S3.5]{2008gady.book.....B}).
 These frequencies describe the oscillation a star on a given orbit $\vect{J}$ experiences in the three coordinate directions.
 An in-plane rosette-like disc orbit, for example, can be considered as a superposition of (i) a circular orbit with the (guiding-center) radius $R_g(L_z|\Phi_\text{axi})$ and (ii) an epicycle.
 The guiding-center of the epicycle moves along the circular orbit with frequency $\Omega_{\phi,\text{axi}}$.
 In the axisymmetric limit, $\vect{\Omega}_\text{axi} = \vect{\Omega}_\text{true}$.
 The star moves around the epicycle with frequency $\Omega_{R,\text{axi}}$.
-The larger the radial action $J_R$, the more extended is the radial oscillation amplitude ofset up a resonance condition\footnote{At many time steps along a bar-affected orbit, $\vect{\Omega}_\text{true} \neq \vect{\Omega}_\text{axi}$.
+The larger the radial action $J_R$, the more extended is the radial oscillation amplitude of the orbit's rosette.
+Even though the axisymmetric disc model does not contain a bar, we set up a resonance condition\footnote{At many time steps along a bar-affected orbit, $\vect{\Omega}_\text{true} \neq \vect{\Omega}_\text{axi}$.
 A star can be either a resonantly trapped orbit and \emph{always} satisfy Equation \eqref{eq:res_condition_real_freqs}, or a non-resonant, circulating orbit that \emph{never} satisfies Equation \eqref{eq:res_condition_real_freqs}.
 The former \emph{will} sometimes satisfy Equation \eqref{eq:res_condition_axisym_freqs}, i.e., when it just crosses the ARL.
 The latter \emph{may} sometimes cross the ARL and thus temporarily satisfy Equation \eqref{eq:res_condition_axisym_freqs}, depending on how close the star lives on average to the resonance, and how much it oscillates in action space.
 This is a consequence of $\vect{\Omega}_\text{axi}$ being a `wrong' local estimate.
-The above described behaviour in action space will become clear later on in Section \ref{sec:background} and Appendix \ref{app:oscillation}. analogous to} Equation \eqref{eq:res_condition_real_freqs} using these axisymmetric frequencies:
+The above described behaviour in action space will become clear later on in Section \ref{sec:background} and Appendix \ref{app:oscillation}.} analogous to Equation \eqref{eq:res_condition_real_freqs} using these axisymmetric frequencies:

 For a given $(l,m)$ and $\Omega_\text{bar}$, we can identify those stars with zero vertical excursions, $J_z=0$, that satisfy this condition.
 In action space $(L_z,J_R)$, these stars lie along a line.
 We call this resonance line the \emph{axisymmetric resonance line} (ARL) for short as it is calculated on the basis of axisymmetric action and frequency estimates.
 It was first plotted by \citet{2010MNRAS.409..145S} and also used in, e.g., \citet{2018MNRAS.474.2706B}.
 To construct ARLs, we do not require any knowledge about or the existence of a perturber---except for an assumed value for $\Omega_\text{bar}$.
 In practice, we find the ARL by fitting a linear line to simulation particles with $J_R < 0.15L_{z,0}$ and $J_z < 0.001L_{z,0}$ for which Equation \eqref{eq:res_condition_axisym_freqs} is satisfied.